lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 - don't be concerned that you can't see anything when you type or paste your password!
 Since it's sensitive information, this is intentional.
 You'll notice this pattern a couple of times while following this walkthrough
 - if you're downloading a text editor like the ones mentioned above, you'll still follow the *Windows* instructions

+you'll also need to be careful of a few things regarding text editors to make them work with WSL:

+1. if you install VSCode, you'll need to add the [remote development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack){:target="_blank"}
+1. if you install Zed, you'll need to check "Add to PATH (requires shell restart)" in the installer, then restart your terminal if it doesn't do that by default

 #### aside: a few terminal operations

 here's two vital terminal commands: